Kyohei-Suzuki/Kyohei-Suzuki.github.io/_pages/about.md

 # Work Experience
 ---
-- Assistant Professor, Dept. of Information and Communications Engineering, Tokyo Institute of Technology
+- Assistant Professor, Department of Information and Communications Engineering, Institute of Science Tokyo
   - Dec.
 2024 -- present
 - Research Fellow (PD) of the Japan Society for the Promotion of Science (JSPS)
   - Oct.
 2024 -- Nov.
 2024